LanceMoe/openai-translator/README.md

 # OpenAI Translator

-A translator app that uses OpenAI GPT-3 to translate between languages.
+A translator app built using OpenAI GPT model to translate between languages.
 It is a PWA that can be installed on your phone or desktop.

 https://translator.lance.moe/

 Support models:

+- GPT-4o
+- GPT-4o Mini
-- GPT-3.5 Turbo (ChatGPT engine)
+- GPT-4 Turbo
 - GPT-4
-- GPT-4 Turbo
+- GPT-3.5 Turbo
-- GPT-4o
+- And other OpenAI LLM models

 <img width="970" alt="image" src="https://user-images.githubusercontent.com/18505474/222828200-948eef23-bf59-43af-ac27-1484c2bcd406.png">